Jessica Agee Easily Leaps from MPAc to PwC

 “In public accounting, the team atmosphere is so important,” she says.
 “The successful teams are ones that work together well and that’s all a personality match. … I felt like I could see myself putting in the hard hours, and that it would be a good fit for me.”

 At PwC, Agee’s work involves financial audits in the consumer industry products services line.
 She verifies accounts and financial statements submitted to the U.S. Securities and Exchange Commission.
-Her industry specialities include banking and capital markets, and power and utilities.
+Her clients include manufacturers and service companies, such as Rancho Cordova–based VSP, a defense contractor and a local hospital.

 She also is analyzing clients’ business practices.
 Working in an international Big-Four firm, Agee says she can use her experience with a variety of companies and industries to act as a consultant.
 Teaming up with colleagues, she is identifying deficiencies or inefficiencies that can hold businesses back, and suggesting improvements to increase profitability.